oracle/node-oracledb/doc/api.md

 OUT and IN OUT binds are in an array with the bind positions in the same order.

-With PL/SQL statements, only scalar parameters can be bound because PL/SQL array parameters are currently not supported.
+With PL/SQL statements, only scalar parameters can be bound.
+An array of values cannot be passed to a PL/SQL indexed table bind parameter.

 Here is an example program showing the use of binds: